 What kind of pin brush you get depends on your preferences and your budget, but it really is worth it to get a bigger brush with a comfy handle like this one that will allow you to cover more coat area and avoid hand cramps while brushing.

 When a Rough Collie goes through its seasonal shed, or “blows its coat,” the undercoat comes out in clumps.
 If you only use a pin brush, you will find yourself exhausted as you brush and brush, creating fur piles and tumbleweeds on the ground with seemingly no end in sight.
 At such times, an undercoat dog rake is a lifesaver.

 Dog Grooming Comb

-You will want to use a comb mainly for the feathering on the backs of your Collie’s legs.
-The fur here tends to be more easily tangled and prone to picking up foreign objects (leaves, burrs, twigs, etc.).
+You will want to use a comb mainly for the feathering on the backs of your Collie’s legs and the silkier hair behind the ears.
+The fur here tends to be more prone to tangling and picking up foreign objects (leaves, burrs, twigs, etc.).
 To make the grooming process more pleasant for your Collie, do be careful not to tug and pull too much if you hit a snag.

 The comb can also serve the dual purpose of cleaning hair out of your slicker brush, if you have one with wire bristles.
 Just be sure to purchase a wide-toothed dog grooming comb, not a fine-toothed flea comb.

 Once you have gone over your Collie with a pin brush, you can use a slicker brush to go after any tangles you may have encountered, perhaps in areas like the base of the mane near the throat or in the long “pantaloons” on the backs of the hindquarters.
 For a “touch-up” effect, the slicker brush is good for finishing things off and smoothing everything out.